Public transport in New Zealand: Auckland

 Public transport in Auckland is managed by Auckland Transport (AT), a CCO of Auckland Council, under the AT and AT Metro brands.
 It consists of buses, trains, and ferries.
 The Auckland public transport system is New Zealand's largest by total passenger volume, although not by trips per capita.

 Buses are the most widely used form of public transport in Auckland.
-They are operated by a number of companies, including NZ Bus, Ritchies Transport including Birkenhead Transport and Ritchies-Murphy, Howick and Eastern Buses, GoBus, Waiheke Bus Company (Fullers360 Group), Pavlovich Coachlines, Bayes Coachlines and Tranzurban Auckland.
+They are operated by a number of companies, including NZ Bus, Ritchies Transport including Birkenhead Transport and Ritchies-Murphy, Howick and Eastern Buses, GoBus, Waiheke Bus Company (Fullers360), Pavlovich Coachlines, Bayes Coachlines and Tranzurban Auckland.
 The route network is dense, covering all parts of the Auckland urban area (including Waiheke Island).

 Auckland also has a commuter rail system, one of two in the country.
 The system uses AM class electric trains, following the electrification of the Auckland rail network in 2014.
-There are four lines, designated Western Line, Onehunga Line, Southern Line, and Eastern Line.
+Following the opening of the City Rail Link, there are three lines: East West Line (E-W), Onehunga West Line (O-W), and South City Line (S-C).
 The trains are operated by Auckland One Rail.
-During rail closures, rail replacement buses are run, contracted to Auckland's AT Metro contracted operators, or two charter companies Coachways New Zealand, Kiwi Coaches or Broughman Buses among other smaller charter operators.
+During rail closures, rail replacement buses are run, contracted to Auckland's AT Metro contracted operators, or two charter companies Coachways New Zealand, Kiwi Coaches or Broughman Buses, among other smaller charter operators.

 Ferries also play a significant role in Auckland's transport network — more so than in other New Zealand cities.
 Ferries travel between the city centre and a number of destinations, including several points on the North Shore, Half Moon Bay, Waiheke Island, Rangitoto Island, and Great Barrier Island.
-The largest operator is Fullers360 Group.
+The largest operator is Fullers360.

 Auckland, like many others in New Zealand, previously operated trams.
 The first, horse-drawn, ran in 1884.
 Electric trams were introduced in 1902, operating until 1956.
 The Museum of Transport and Technology subsequently constructed a 2 km heritage line linking its two sites and Auckland Zoo.
 A tourist-oriented tram service has operated at Wynyard Quarter since 2011.